-In California some types of vehicles do not require insurance.
-These include off-road vehicles, trailers, special equipment vehicles, and those registered as PNO (planned nonoperation).
-The CA DMV states that if it is time to renew the registration for a vehicle that you do not plan to use, you may place your vehicle on Planned Non-Operation status.
-You mentioned your car is registered as a PNO and thus does not need auto insurance coverage while it is inoperable and off the road.
+Question: In California some types of vehicles do not require insurance.
+These include off-road vehicles, trailers, special equipment vehicles, and those registered as PNO (planned non-operation).
+The California department of vehicles (DMV) states that if it's time to renew the registration for a vehicle that you do not plan to use, you may place your vehicle on Planned Non-Operation status.
+You mentioned your car is registered as a PNO and thus does not need state car insurance coverage on it while it's inoperable and off the road.

 So you can sell the car with PNO, but it cannot be parked on a public street or test driven.

-You can contact the California DMV for clarification of what to do when selling a car that is listed as a PNO however remember when you request a PNO there is an affidavit of non-use in which you certified under the penalty of perjury that the vehicle listed would not be operated or parked on any California roadway and that if the car is operated or parked on any CA roadway prior to complying with applicable registration and financial responsibility laws that you will be subject to a citation.
+You can contact the California DMV for clarification of what to do when selling a car that is listed as a PNO, however, remember when you request a PNO there is an affidavit of non-use in which you certified under the penalty of perjury that the vehicle listed would not be operated or parked on any California roadway and that if the car is operated or parked on any California roadway prior to complying with applicable registration and financial responsibility laws that you will be subject to a citation.

 Selling a car shouldn't be considered "use", but the activities related to selling the car may be considered "use".

-You should contact the CA DMV to find out what steps you should take to remove the PNO if you are going to be selling the vehicle and it will thus be going back on the roadway, there may be some concessions that are made.
+You should contact the California DMV to find out what steps you should take to remove the PNO if you are going to be selling the vehicle and it will, thus, be going back on the roadway, there may be some concessions that are made.

 As for the smog issue, whenever there is a change of ownership, the DMV refers to the transaction as a "transfer."
 The California DMV says that the seller is required to obtain smog certification when a vehicle is transferred so you would actually be responsible for the smog check.
-The CA Department of Consumer Affairs notes that many vehicles only need a Smog Check when they are being sold or are being registered in California after previously being registered in another state.
+The California Department of Consumer Affairs notes that many vehicles only need a smog check when they are being sold or are being registered in California after previously being registered in another state.